PiousO7/Instagram-Follow-Bot/README.md

-# Instagram-Follow-Unfollow-Bot
+# Instagram-Follow-Bot
-This bot helps you get free followers by following all the people from an account and then unfollow them hoping they follow you back. this is just a test program I made for practicing Selenium Webdriver There might be errors and I havent looked into again not a finished bot
+This bot helps you get free followers by following all the people from an account and then unfollow them when they follow back
+Its a quick and easy way to get free followers that are real and not some spam accounts